elmarsto/sbstr8/README.md

 # What is sbstr8?
 (Prounounced ‘substrate’)

  A nearly-unstyled, hackable, ultra-modern, ultra-clean scaffold for rich, interactive storytelling, journalism and blogging.
 Fork this repo and get to work.
+See [Lizmars.net](https://lizmars.net) for an example of what is possible.

 ## Why another starter?